MsHERESIES 3 — AMNIOTECHNICS

 Online lecture at Linneaus University, Kalmar (September 2020)

-On MsHeresies, the concept of (full) surrogacy, and how that might translate to graphic design work and the typesetting / editing / ornamenting / republishing of texts.
+On MsHeresies, the concept of (full) surrogacy, and how that might translate to a graphic design practice.

 From *Amniotechnics,* republished in MsHeresies 3, Sophie Lewis writes: Who holds and catches whose blood?
 Who rips into whom?
 Doctor or monster?
 Gestator or gestatee?
 What’s certain is that monsters rampage, as Mary Shelley wrote, because of a lack of care.
 It was probably ultimately the man of science, denied the chance to be a mother, who was the more destructive monster on the rampage.